blablacar/blablatech/_posts/2015-01-30-cassandra-gets-in-blablacar.md

 ---
 layout:         post
-title:      "Cassandra gets in BlaBlaCar"
+title:          Cassandra gets in BlaBlaCar
-tags:       "tech"
+tags:           tech
 authors:        [nicolas-menoux]
+description:    Propagating the Cassandra spirit to the BlaBlaTech with the help of a funny and interactive demo
 ---

 ## Overview